tlambertz/seedvault_backup_parser/README.md

 fish test thing gift mercy siren erode acoustic mango veteran soup bus
 ```

+The files created in the `full` directory are tar files and can be extracted with `tar -tvf`.

 ## Wifi Key Import
 You can create a backup, modify it, and restore it back to the device.
 This allows to bulk-add wifi passwords without root access.